karpathy/ulogme/README.md

 - One Ubuntu user reported broken view with no data.
 On further inspection we found that the logs were corrupt.
 One of the lines in a file in `/logs` was, instead of looking as `{timestamp} {data}`  looked as `@@@@@@@{timestamp} {data}`, in other words an odd character was appended to the timestamp somehow.
 We manually erased these characters from the log file to fix the issue.
 - Legacy code note: if you used ulogme from before 28 July, you will have to run `$ python legacy_split_events.py` to convert your events files, once.
 - You may see *"address already in use"* if you try to run `python ulogme_serve.py`.
 Sometimes the system can get confused and takes a while to update what ports are being used.
 Use the optional argument to specify a different port, for example `python ulogme_serve.py 8124` and then go to `http://localhost:8124` instead, for example.
+- Overview page is blank.
+Are you sure your browser supports ECMAScript 6?
+Chrome should be fine, Firefox might not be, yet.

 ## Contributing